AlexKreuch/AlexKreuch-cs-reflection-exp/README.md

-Experimental project that implements a pseudo-command line interface to access C# APIs via the System.Reflection Namespace.
+Experimental project that implements a pseudo-command processing interface to access C# APIs via the System.Reflection Namespace.
-This is a Unity Project that contains a source file that implements the command line interface.
+This is a Unity Project that contains a source file that implements the interface.
 The source file could be modified to be included in other types of C\# projects.
 Commands are entered via a Unity object durring the Update() method.
 The states and commands are listed below.